KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## Getting started

-After adding KeyboardKit to your project, you can start using it in your application.
+Once KeyboardKit is added to your project, you can start using it in your application and keyboard extension.

 Read more here: <doc:Getting-Started>